 What is cable Internet?

 Cable Internet is high-speed broadband access that makes use of a cable modem and a coaxial cable, similar to the wiring that feeds into your television set.
 You can still watch your favorite television shows while you're surfing the Web with cable Internet.
 When it comes to cable Internet speeds, performance is dependent on a user's cable modem, cable network and traffic load.
-As for the speed of service between cable vs. DSL, they can yield similar results when put head-to-head.
+As for the speed of service between cable vs. DSL, they can yield similar results when put head-to-head when talking about upload speeds, download speeds, and so on.

 Now that you're starting to compare the benefits of cable, you may see that there isn't necessarily a right or a wrong choice.
 You may want to consider the setup of your home network and all the features you're hoping to get out of it.
 When comparing cable vs. DSL, there is no need to worry about your distance from the service provider's central location.